lorenzogiombi-hub/satellite_data_analysis_sentinel_2/README.md

 ### Variation of NDVI across year 2025
 It is interesting to see how the NDVI index changes throughout the year.
 The following animations show the NDVI index computed from a selected day per month.
 Days are chosen so that cloud coverage is below 15%.
 ![](ndvi_timeseries.gif)

+Finally we compute the anomaly in the NDVI index.
+For every frame, this is computed as the difference between the local NDVI and its average across all frame.
 ![](ndvi_anomalies.gif)